-Projects will be scored 0 to 100 points by the Active Transportation Working group (unless otherwise noted) based on the criteria described below using quantitative and qualitative project information.
+Projects will be scored 0 to 95 points by the Working Group based on the criteria described below using quantitative and qualitative project information.

-- 1. Project increases walking and bicycling by connecting people to destinations and strengthening the active transportation network with solutions designed for the intended users.
-0-45 points - 2.
-Project has the potential to reduce the number and/or rate of pedestrian and bicyclist fatalities and injuries.
+- 1. Project increases walking and bicycling by connecting people to destinations (15 points) and strengthening the regional active transportation network (20 points) with solutions designed for the intended users (10 points).
+0-45 points - Project has the potential to reduce the number and/or rate of pedestrian and bicyclist fatalities and injuries.
 0-20 points - 3.
 Project demonstrates cost effectiveness while bringing value to the active transportation network.
-0-10 points - 4.
+0-5 points - 4.
 Project advances active transportation efforts to achieve greenhouse gas reduction goals through reducing vehicle trips today and over time, as established pursuant to SB 375 and SB 391, with special consideration given for projects demonstrating consistency with Green Means Go.
 0-10 points - 5.
 Project supports economic prosperity goals and strategies in the project area.
 0-10 points - 6.
+Applicant demonstrates readiness to move forward with the project on a timely schedule (i.e., application includes clear schedule, cost, and partnerships to deliver the project).
+0-5 points - 7.
 Project provides meaningful benefit for a disadvantaged community.
-0-10 points will be applied in the event the state-identified 25 percent minimum is not met.
-(Please refer to the Evaluation Process section.) - 7.
-Applicant demonstrates readiness to move forward with the project on a timely schedule (i.e., application includes clear schedule, cost, and partnerships to deliver the project).
-0-5 points - 8.
-Applicant demonstrates good performance on past grants and/or federal aid projects or programs.
-0 or -3 points1
+0-10 points will be applied in the event the regionally identified 40 percent minimum is not met.
+(Please refer to the Evaluation Process section.)